 The court will generally start by assuming that both parties contributed equally to the marriage, whether that was by working a job outside of the home, or by taking care of the house and children so that the other partner could go to work and earn the income.
 After that, there are many other factors that the court must weigh, including:

-- The effect alimony has on the spouse’s taxes; and
+- The effect alimony has on the spouse’s taxes.

-- And any other elements the court may think are relevant and fair to examine.
+- Any other elements the court may think are relevant and fair to examine.

 Is the wife entitled to receive support?

 Gender is not one of the factors that the court will consider when reaching their decision.
 No one is entitled to spousal support.
 It is based on the factors listed above and may be received or paid by either spouse.
 It is about finances, not traditional and outdated gender roles.